Perspective Aware Road Obstacle Detection: Related Work

 \section{Related Work}

 A complete overview of state-of-the-art road anomaly detection methods can be found in~\cite{Chan21b}.
-In short, many of the most effective monocular vision methods, as ours, rely on generating synthetic training data to palliate for the lack of a sufficiently diverse annotated road obstacle dataset.
+In short, many of the most effective monocular methods, as ours, generate synthetic training data to palliate for the lack of a sufficiently diverse annotated road obstacle dataset.
 We therefore focus on these methods, and then discuss other attempts at exploiting perspective information for diverse tasks.